itn-trust/itn-did-spec/README.md

 Here is how create operation works:

 - The create DID request is parsed by the ITN agent, which validates its syntax as well as the value of each field to follow specific rules.
-- The ITN agent generates the DID identifier based on the `did:itn` method specification, then the network stores the Hash(DID) and Hash(DID Document) in a smart contract on all the utilized ledger (one private and one public)
+- The sender (requestor) generates the DID identifier based on the `did:itn` method specification, then the network stores the Hash(DID) and Hash(DID Document) in a smart contract on all the utilized ledger (one private and one public)
 - The DID document is stored in a federated content-addressable storage solution.
 - The valid DID document is the JSON object returned as the reply of the request.